RiccardoBarb/Kekbot/README.md

 * **!kekthis** + emote name (case sensitive!) **or** image url: it converts the pixels with high luminance into braille characters and types the result in chat.
 * **!kekthat** + emote name (case sensitive!) **or** image url: it works like **!kekthis** but only pixels with low luminance will be converted into braille.
+* **!kekmore** + twitch channel name.
+This command add the emotes of a specific channel to the [emote database](https://github.com/RiccardoBarb/Kekbot/blob/master/Data/).
+The command works only if the stream on the selected channel is currently online.
+But once downloaded, the emotes will be permanently stored.
 * **!kekwho**: Kekbot describes itself and encourage the use of **!kekhow**
 * **!kekhow**: Kekbot returns channel-specific messages.
 * **!kekpasta**: Kekbot spam an [AI generated copypasta](https://github.com/RiccardoBarb/Kekbot/blob/master/Data/copypasta/deep_fake_pasta.csv)